coder/docs/guides/admin/timescale-migration.md

 ---
-title: Migrating data from TimescaleDB
+title: Migrating data from Coder's built-in PostgreSQL database
-description: Learn how to migrate data from the TimescaleDB to a PostgreSQL instance.
+description: Learn how to migrate data from the built-in PostgreSQL to an external PostgreSQL instance.
 ---

 ## Background

-By default, Coder will deploy a Timescale database within the installation's Kubernetes namespace.
+By default, Coder will deploy a built-in database within the installation's Kubernetes namespace.
 We recommend using this database _only_ for evaluation purposes.
 With this in mind, you might want to migrate the data stored in your Timescale instance over to an out-of-cluster PostgreSQL database